seymuromarov/api-clockworksms/readme.md

 ## About Project

-Laravel api for getting Currency rates of Central Bank of Azerbaijan You can get all currency information or search by Currency Code and get One
+Laravel api for sending messages and checking balance with ClockWorkSms

 ## Requirements